Part 2: Helping Students Understand Their Strengths and Challenges in Self-Regulation

 - Finally, are you reflecting on how things are going as you work toward your goal?

-To administer the Self-Regulation Questionnaire and Knowledge Test to students, educators create an account on https://www.cccstudent.org/, a free survey site (students do not need accounts).
-Once you have given the Self-Regulation Questionnaire and Knowledge Test, you can view and analyze classroom and individual student results on this site.
+To administer the Self-Regulation Knowledge Test to students, educators create an account on https://www.cccstudent.org/, a free assessment site (students do not need accounts).
+Once you have given the Self-Regulation Knowledge Test, you can view and analyze classroom and individual student results on this site.
 The assessment results can help refine instruction, and students and educators can use the results to show growth in knowledge of self-regulation.
 Additional details for launching an assessment and reviewing the results are provided on the website.

 Teach Students: 2b.
 Self-Regulation Components

 Explain that we all have strengths and areas to improve regarding self-regulation.
 Ask students to think about the self-regulation components, reflecting on their strengths and areas for improvement.
-Then associate the four corners of the room with each of the components listed on the poster (e.g., the northwest corner is planning, the southwest corner is monitoring), and have each student stand in the corner representing the component that is their strength.
+Then associate the four corners of the room with each of the components listed on the poster (e.g., the northwest corner is planning; the southwest corner is monitoring), and have each student stand in the corner representing the component that is their strength.
 Staying in the corner, have students discuss why they chose the component as their strength.
 Next, ask groups to share some of what they do that indicates the component is a strength.
 Summarize the discussion by highlighting commonalities and differences across the groups.
+This activity was demonstrated in the classroom video provided earlier.

 Considering your classroom activities, when could you ask students to use the reflection tool to improve their practice of self-regulation?
 Jot down your thoughts on page 4 of the Educator Workbook.